H4x0rExpl0it/ATF-cheats/README.md

 This is simple code written in python 3.

 ## Dependencies for cheats:
-- keyboard (install with: pip install keyboard)
+- keyboard (install with: ``` pip install keyboard ```)

-# Instructions:
+## Instructions:
-- Run cheats.py
+1. Run cheats.py
-- Paste the text or characters you want to type
+2. Paste the text or characters you want to type
-- Change to ATF app (you will have 4 second delay)
+3. Change to ATF app (you will have 4 second delay)
-- Wait for the code to finish
+4. Wait for the code to finish
+5. Have fun!!